Family’s Breastfeeding “Rules” Spark Drama Before Vacation

 The issue resurfaced when a family beach trip was planned.
 OP hesitated about attending, worried her in-laws disapproved of nursing in shared spaces.
 Her concerns were confirmed when her husband spoke with his parents, who revealed the family had decided she could only nurse in the bedroom during the vacation.

-OP felt excluded and hurt, since this would isolate her from her other children and family activities.
+OP felt excluded and hurt, as this would isolate her from her other children and family activities.
 Her husband, however, believed she should comply and warned that he would resent her if she refused to do so.
 OP now questions whether she is wrong for considering not going on the trip.

 Original Post